Qualifications: BSc, MBBCH, DCH, PhD (Wits)

 www.wits-alive.ac.za

+Previously, she spent 18 years as a clinical researcher in vaccinology at the Respiratory and Meningeal Pathogens Research Unit (RMPRU, now Wits-VIDA), based at Chris Hani Baragwanath Academic Hospital (CHBAH), Soweto, South Africa.
 She was an investigator on numerous phase I, II and III paediatric, maternal and COVID-19 clinical vaccine trials, and was the clinical lead for several large grant-funded neonatal sepsis prevention studies, maternal-neonatal sepsis surveillance studies and maternal immunization trials (Influenza, GBS, RSV).
-She was involved in the GAIA Brighton collaboration definition working groups (2014-2020), and was elected as a member of the scientific board of the Brighton collaboration in 2018 (to present).
+She was involved in the GAIA Brighton collaboration definition working groups (2014-2020), and has led field-testing of the definitions and updated the stillbirth GAIA definition.
+She served as a member of the scientific board of the Brighton collaboration (2018-2023), and is on the executive committee of IMPRINT.
 She is a member of the Wits Institutional biosafety committee and working group for maternal COVID-19 vaccines.

-She is author or co-author on over 120 peer-reviewed journal articles.
+She is author or co-author on over 130 peer-reviewed journal articles.

 Director of Deep Children Hospital & Research Centre at Gandhidham-Kutch, Gujarat, India

-Dr. Naveen Thacker is the Director of Deep Children Hospital & Research Centre at Gandhidham-Kutch, Gujarat, India and an Adjunct Professor of Pediatrics at Pramukhswami Medical College, Karamsad Anand, Gujarat, India.
+Dr. Naveen Thacker is the Director of Deep Children Hospital & Research Centre at Gandhidham-Kutch, Gujarat, India.
+He is the President of the International Pediatric Association (IPA) for the year 2023-2025.

-He is the President-Elect of the International Pediatric Association (IPA) for the year 2021-2023 and Secretary of Child Health Foundation.
-He is a former President of Asia Pacific Pediatric Association (APPA) for the year 2016-18 and the National President of Indian Academy of Pediatrics (IAP) for the year 2007.
+He has served as the president of the Asia Pacific Pediatric Association (APPA) for the year 2016-2018 and the National President of the Indian Academy of Pediatrics for the year 2007.

-He served as a course director for CHF INCLEN ADVAC 2011, 2016, EVAC 2017.
-He was faculty at CHF-INCLEN ADVAC, CMC Vellore INDVAC, IVI Korea.
+He has served as a course director for CHF INCLEN ADVAC 2011, 2016, and EVAC 2017.

-He is listed amongst the top influencer for the fight against Polio released by UNICEF on World Polio Day 2017 and has been awarded some prestigious awards i.e., Outstanding Asian Pediatrician Award 2012, Rotary International Regional Award for Polio-free World 2010.
+He is listed amongst the top influencers for the fight against Polio released by UNICEF on World Polio Day 2017 and has been awarded some prestigious awards i.e., Outstanding Asian Pediatrician Award 2012, Rotary International Regional Award for Polio-free World 2010.

 Director of East Africa Centre for Vaccines and Immunization (ECAVI)